jadijadi/lpic1book/content/1092_basic_network_configuration.md

     link/ether 02:42:75:d3:e6:ff brd ff:ff:ff:ff:ff:ff
 ```

-> the `lo` is a virtual network adapter called the *loopback* device.
+> The `lo` is a virtual network adapter called the *loopback* device.
 It is always there and points to "this device or 127.0.0.1 as IPv4 calls it".

 ### Configuring NICs
 In older distributions, the `ifconfig` was used to check / configure the IP settings on NICs.
 Have a look: